lustraka/Predict_Ames_House_Prices/prd/Readme.md

 # Change History
 > A PRD is a living document that should be continuously updated according to the product’s lifecycle.
 + 2021-07-28 LS starts writing product requirements for the Ames ML experiment.
++ 2021-08-20 LS publishes the first version even though there is a space for improvements.

 # Overview
 > Briefly, what is this project about?
 Why are you doing it?